What Type Of Shareholders Make Up Harvard Bioscience, Inc.'s (NASDAQ:HBIO) Share Registry?

 The big shareholder groups in Harvard Bioscience, Inc. (NASDAQ:HBIO) have power over the company.
-Generally speaking, as a company grows, institutions will increase their ownership.
-Conversely, insiders often decrease their ownership over time.
+Large companies usually have institutions as shareholders, and we usually see insiders owning shares in smaller companies.
 I generally like to see some degree of insider ownership, even if only a little.
 As Nassim Nicholas Taleb said, 'Don’t tell me what you think, tell me what you have in your portfolio.

 What Does The Institutional Ownership Tell Us About Harvard Bioscience?